 The cheapest packages for car insurance can be found among these providers:

-- CosmosDirekt is one of the best, inexpensive, offering extensive coverage, car insurance in Germany.
+- AXA – one of the biggest insurance broker in Germany and Europe.
+AXA has inexpensive and extensive coverages for your car.
 You can create your personal insurance plan by adding the services you want.

 - Bayerische – offers all kinds of insurance for Germany, including cheap car insurance